build-on-aws/bedrock-agent-txt2sql/README.md

 ## Cost
 You are responsible for the cost of the AWS services used while running this Guidance.
-As of October 2024, the cost for running this Guidance with the default settings in the US West (Oregon) AWS Region is approximately $767.94 per month for processing 100,000 request.
+As of October 2024, the cost for running this Guidance with the default settings in the US West (Oregon) AWS Region is approximately $592.94 per month for processing 100,000 requests with an an input/output token count average of 700K.

 We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance.